New opportunities for rare charm from $Z\to c\bar{c}$ decays: Acknowledgments

 \section{Acknowledgments}

-We thank Hector Gisbert and Tom Magorsch for useful exchanges on rare charm decays.
+We thank Hector Gisbert and Tom Magorsch for useful exchanges on rare charm decays, and Felix Erben on lattice computations.
 We thank the FCC-ee Physics Performance Group for insightful discussions and useful feedback regarding the analysis procedure, in particular Emmanuel Perez, Guy Wilkinson and Andrea Sciandra.
 D.M. and L.R. appreciate support by the DFG within the Emmy Noether Program under grant number MI 2869/1-1.